rsampayo/kave-v2/refactoring-plan.md

   - `_is_empty_event_list`
   - `_handle_empty_events`
   - `_handle_ping_event`
-- Update imports in email_webhooks.py
+- Update imports to use new module
+- Run tests and fix any issues
+- Run linter and fix any issues

+### Step 3.4: Remove Old Parsing Functions
+- Remove all old parsing functions from email_webhooks.py
 - Run tests and fix any issues
 - Run linter and fix any issues